 JD Edwards EnterpriseOne form extension frequently asked questions.

-This quick tour video provides an overview of form extensibility and discusses how to extend and personalize a JD Edwards EnterpriseOne form easily without accessing the application code.
+This quick tour provides an overview of form extensibility and discusses how to extend and personalize a JD Edwards EnterpriseOne form easily without accessing the application code.

 This presentation describes the updates to User Defined Object Management.